luigivezzoso/luigivezzoso.github.io/_pages/about.md

 ---
 layout: page
-title: About "My 2 Cents About Cyber Security"
+title: About "2Cents About Cyber Security"
 permalink: /about/
 ---

-**My 2 Cents About Cyber Security** is a my persinal blog , sidebar theme for the popular JAMstack generator Jekyll that only uses the minimal [**Pure.css**
+**2Cents About Cyber Security** is a my personal blog where I would like to track projects, learnings, etc.